Abies krylovii Golub

 Abies sibirica is an evergreen tree with a narrow, conical crown; it can grow 30 - 35 metres tall.
 The straight, cylindrical bole can be up to 100cm in diameter[

-An economically important timber species, extensively harvested from vast natural stands for use in construction, pulp etc. The plant also has local medicinal uses.
+An economically important timber species, extensively harvested from vast natural stands for use in construction, pulp etc. The plant also has local medicinal uses and is a source of essential oils used in cosmetic products.
 The tree is cultivated as a timber crop in northern Europe[

 This species is very widespread and there are no major threats.
 The plant is classified as 'Least Concern' in the IUCN Red List of Threatened Species(2013)[

 Northern Europe - Russia, through Siberia to northern China and the Russian Far East.

 Forms extensive forests on the northern plains and on cool wet mountainsides, growing on soils that are usually of alluvial origin, podzolic, and in the mountains also calcareous, well drained and free of permafrost; at elevations to 2,000 metres[

 |Conservation Status||Least Concern